 For protein, try lean meat, cooked eggs, salmon or tuna, beans, nuts, lentils, chickpeas and tofu.

 Foods with iron include lean red meat and canned tuna.
 Foods with iron and folate include beans, green leafy vegetables, tofu, fortified breakfast cereals, wholegrain foods and nuts.

 Foods to avoid in pregnancy

-Limit fish high in mercury, like flake and marlin, to 1 serve a fortnight.
-Limit caffeine.
+Limit fish high in mercury, like swordfish, marlin and flake, to 1 serve a fortnight.

 Reduce listeria and salmonella risk by avoiding ready-to-eat chilled food, soft cheeses, raw eggs and undercooked food, especially meat.
 Store and prepare food hygienically.

 Limit the amount of sugary and fatty foods that you eat.
 Don’t drink alcohol in pregnancy.

 - Persian (PDF: 807kb)

 - Simplified Chinese (PDF: 797kb)